sumitsk/algp/README.md

 ## Getting Started

-See `run.py` script to setup a simulation environment and run an agent to collect data adaptively.
+See `run.py` script to setup a simulation environment and run an agent to adapively collect data and learn the target distribution.
 For example,

 ```
 python run.py --eval_only --render